vesoft-inc/nebula/docs/manual-EN/2.query-language/2.functions-and-operators/comparison-functions-and-operators.md

-# Comparison Functions And Operators
+# Comparison Functions and Operators

+This document introduces the comparison functions and operators in **Nebula Graph**.

 | Name  | Description |
 |:----|:----:|